 3. Pour the crushed spices into a 2 quart saucepan.

-4. Add the vinegars, water, sugar, and salt to the pan and stir.
+4. Add the vinegars, water, sugar, salt, and pepper flakes to the pan and stir.

 5. Over medium high heat, bring the liquid to a boil until the sugar dissolves, stirring often.